stevenblair/rapid61850/README.md

 ## Installation ##

 This process has been tested on Windows and Ubuntu, but other Linux flavours and OS X should work too.
-Most steps only need to completed once.
+Most steps only need to be completed once.

 The software requires Eclipse, with the Eclipse Modeling Framework (EMF).
 Java Emitter Templates (JET) is needed for development, but not to run the code.
 It's easiest to start with the version of Eclipse that comes with the Modeling Tools bundle (see here: http://www.eclipse.org/downloads/).
 (If you are planning on using the Python or Java interfaces on Windows, it is best to use the 32-bit versions of Eclipse, and the JDK.)